cyverse-archive/DE/services/jobservices/README.md

 Each job status update is received by **job-status-recorder**, which saves the update to the **job_status_updates** table of the DE database.

-Periodically, **job-status-to-apps-adapter** spins up and queries the database for any jobs that have updates that having been propagated up to the UI yet.
+Periodically, **job-status-to-apps-adapter** spins up and queries the database for any jobs that have updates that have not been propagated up to the UI yet.
 It posts those updates to the **apps** service, recording the status of each attempt.

 At that point, **apps** forwards the update to the **notification-agent**, which makes it available to the UI and forwards completion notifications to the **iplant-email** service.